The Boat

 Forward cabin remodeled, waterproof bow bulkhead.
 New autopilot, anemometer, AIS transmitter, new wind generator.
 Full engine overhaul.
 Electrical system completely redone.

-2015–2016 — Lorient (18 mois)
+2015–2016 — Lorient (18 months)

 The big project.
 Keel removed, sandblasted, reinstalled.
 1,200 L tank cleaned.
 Refleks 61MKS + central heating.
 20+ deck holes patched, fittings rewelded for 100% waterproofing.
 Ice-reinforced propeller, 55 mm shaft reground.
 New radar (iceberg detection).
 Relaunched June 3, 2016.